Marnonel6/marnonel.github.io/_projects/(0) Autonomous_PX4_drone.md

 <iframe width="960" height="640" src="https://www.youtube.com/embed/ahojRCN_Bg4?si=X4qH7ORprZA94zkb" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ### Custom YOLOv8 models for cattle counting
+A UAV was used to collect data video data in a feedlot environment, focusing on cattle and corral infrastructure.
+The collected data underwent meticulous hand-labeling, setting the stage for the development of two specialized YOLOv8 instance segmentation models—one dedicated to cattle detection and another finely tuned for identifying corral fences.

+- Model Training and Integration:

+    The two YOLOv8 models where trained and then seamlessly integrated into a python workflow, leveraging the power of instance segmentation to discern individual entities within the imagery.
+The first model, trained specifically for cattle, demonstrated high accuracy in identifying cattle.
+Simultaneously, the second model excelled in recognizing and segmenting corral fences.

+- Smart Corral Line Detection:

+    These models were then coupled with sophisticated post-processing techniques to enable the algorithm to precisely locate the corral line, a critical element in managing livestock within a confined space.
+The technology not only identified the corral boundaries but also discerned which cattle resided within the current corral that was under inspection.

+- Livestock Tracking and Inventory Management:

+    The algorithm then autonomously tracks cattle within the delineated corral boundaries.
+Two distinct horizontal orange lines served as dynamic reference points, confining the start tracking region.
+The result was a seamlessly orchestrated inventory management system, capable of counting and identifying cattle with high accuracy.

 ![cattle_yolov8](https://github.com/Marnonel6/marnonel6.github.io/assets/60977336/386fbf74-6555-42e5-afde-543830e1fa2c)

 ### Custom Built 3 DOF (Roll, Pitch, Yaw) PID Tuning Rig